NewsCovering ColoradoNews5 In Your CommunityWest Side

 Spencer is the 3rd generation of gardeners running the family business, a Colorado staple since 1934.
 In nearly 100 years, the family has sold a lot of plants and given even more advice.

 "I think I've learned a lot more from the people who garden and people who come in and teach me.
-Customers teach me every single day," Spencer said.
+Customers teach me every single day," said Spencer.

 His perspective has also been shaped by venerable local gardeners like Nick Venetucci, best known for his pumpkin giveaway.
 Venetucci is gone, but his advice on planting vegetables, specifically corn, remains part of Spencer's best practices.

-"He would say 1st of June, plant the 1st of June, your corn will be wonderful.
+"He would say first of June, plant the first of June, your corn will be wonderful.
 That's how I learned a ton about gardening.
-More than I ever did for my education," Spencer said.
+More than I ever did for my education," said Spencer.

 As implied by his sweatshirt that reads "University of Spencer's," gardening is about educating yourself.
 That can happen year to year, and by paying attention to the immediate forecast.

-"I keep notes every year what's doing good, what's not doing so good, when I planted it, and it makes it fun for me," Spencer said.
+"I keep notes every year what's doing good, what's not doing so good, when I planted it, and it makes it fun for me," said Spencer.

 For longtime gardeners, changes in the weather are just part of the learning curve.
 With this cold snap, there will be plenty of plants that survive.
 There is also plenty more time to plant.